Xue-Alex/commoncrawl_notebooks/README.md

 For any existing code, remember to double check any variables related to pathing.
 Change them to adhere to your own directory's structure, if required.

 The current existing notebook code will process and plot an indegree frequency scatter plot, using the `.indegree` file which for each line i, the i'th line has contains the number of Pay level Domains with i indegrees.

+If you would like to analyze the metrics of another graph characteristic (such as outdegrees), it is as simple as changing the `file_name` variable so that it points to the correct file.

 ### FAQ